Gibbons Lab Overview

 “We are moving islands, inoculated at birth with a unique set of microbes that are integral to the functioning of our bodies.
 When the ecology of these microbial communities breaks down, so does our health.”

-–Sean Gibbons, PhD, Washington Research Foundation Distinguished Investigator & Assistant Professor
+–Sean Gibbons, PhD, Washington Research Foundation Distinguished Investigator & Associate Professor

 Visit Faculty Profile Page